saezlab/tum-bc/README.md

 The adapter needs to connect to a running instance of the CKG Neo4j graph.
-The authentication for the connection to Neo4j can be configured in the `adapter.py` file (in the "read driver" instantiation) or by passing a configuration file.
+The authentication for the connection to Neo4j can be configured in the configuration file (`config/neo4j_config.yaml`) or directly in the `adapter.py` file (in the "read driver" instantiation).
 If everything goes alright, the adapter will write six CSV files to the a subfolder (datetime) of the `biocypher-out` directory.
 Three of these files contain the headers while the other three contain the data.

+## Troubleshooting
+If running CKG on a Neo4j store version > 4.0, you might need to set the `multi_db` parameter to `True` in the `adapter.py` file (in the "read driver" instantiation).